 - limbs external to Osseo integrated implants; and

 - upper limb myoelectric prostheses where the participant is either a bi-lateral amputee or has contralateral overuse syndrome which prevents the use of body powered prosthetics and where there is demonstrated commitment and success using a training device.

 - repairs due to damage resulting from use of a limb outside of recommended use and care guidelines;

-- For K4 level, C-legs and computerised components unless reasonable and necessary to do so having regard to the functional benefits expected to be achieved and whether such benefits can be achieved in other ways.
+- For K4 level, microprocessor joint and computerised components unless reasonable and necessary to do so having regard to the functional benefits expected to be achieved and whether such benefits can be achieved in other ways.